Grab the reins: Controlling your life with lupus

 Cindy Coney, MEd, of Tampa, FL, used to be a runner.
 She would arrive home from teaching elementary school, change her clothes, and hit the pavement for five or six miles.
 On weekends she often participated in 5K, 10K, even 15K charity runs or races, frequently winning in her age group.

 Then, at age 25, Coney was diagnosed with lupus.
 She didn’t change her busy schedule to accommodate her fatigue—not at first.
 She continued working full time, running long distances, and, as a true night owl, staying up late.
-“I didn’t want to believe this was really wrong with me,” says Coney, now 55 and past chair of the Lupus Foundation of America (LFA) Board of Directors.
+“I didn’t want to believe this was really wrong with me,” says Coney, now past chair of the Lupus Foundation of America Board of Directors.
 “I was denying the diagnosis, and I wasn’t giving myself what I needed.”
 Coney was trying to control her illness, but she soon learned that wasn’t possible.
-When a flare occurred or she got an infection, she couldn’t dictate the outcome.

 Controlling your relationships